Penguin Random House Secondary Education

 * "A novel written in verse that sings in your heart." -Pura Belpré Award-winning author Marjorie Agosín

-Margarita Engle (she/her) is the Cuban American author of many books, including the verse novels Your Heart, My Sky; Rima’s Rebellion; Newbery Honor winner The Surrender Tree; and Forest World.
-Her verse memoirs include Soaring Earth and Enchanted Air, the latter of which received the Pura Belpré Award and a Walter Dean Myers Honor, and was a finalist for the YALSA Award for Excellence in Nonfiction, among other honors.
-Her picture books include Drum Dream Girl, Dancing Hands, and The Flying Girl.
+Margarita Engle (she/her) is the Cuban American author of many books including the verse novels Your Heart, My Sky; With a Star in My Hand; The Surrender Tree, a Newbery Honor winner; and Forest World.
+Her verse memoirs include Soaring Earth and Enchanted Air, which received the Pura Belpré Award, a Walter Dean Myers Award Honor, and was a finalist for the YALSA Award for Excellence in Nonfiction, among others.
+Her picture books include Drum Dream Girl; Dancing Hands; and The Flying Girl.
 Visit her at MargaritaEngle.com.
 View titles by Margarita Engle

 POETRY IS A DANCE